 |Onfido|| ||Revolut, bunq, Bitstamp||Offers reliable photo, video & document verification|

 What Does Trulioo Offer?

-Based in Canada, Trulioo is among the market’s most popular global identity verification and authentication software.
+Based in Canada, Trulioo is among the market’s most popular global identity verification software.
 Its vast digital identity network means that it’s able to verify a huge number of users with accuracy.

 Using the GlobalGateway digital identity network, Trulioo can verify 5 billion people and 300 million businesses.
 This means that it has one of the biggest databases of identities in the world, making use of mobile networks, banks, business registers, etc.